thepranab/materials-for-max-qe2021-online-school/Day-6/README.md

 ### Topic of the day: Time-dependent density-functional-perturbation-theory (TDDFPT)

+NOTE: Please do "git pull", then open a new terminal and continue working in the new terminal.

 **Example 1:** Calculation of the absorption spectrum of benzene molecule (C6H6) using the `turbo_davidson.x` code